laravella/docs/readme.md

 > `'Laravella\Crud\CrudServiceProvider')`
 6. **Initialize the database** with `php artisan ravel:install`
 7. **Generate metadata** with `php artisan crud:install`
+8. **Add uploader to admin menu** with `php artisan uploader:install`
-8. You can start a development server with : `php artisan serve --port 80` from the command line
+9. You can start a development server with : `php artisan serve --port 80` from the command line
-9. Browse to :
+10. Browse to :
 > <http://localhost> for the frontend <br />
 > <http://localhost/admin> for the cms console <br />
 > <http://localhost/db/select/_db_tables> for crud console  <br />
 > <http://localhost/db/select/{tablename}> to edit an existing table  <br />
 > Default username is **admin** and password is **ravel**
-10. Run `php artisan crud:install` again to regenerate meta data after you've added or altered tables.
+11. Run `php artisan crud:install` again to regenerate meta data after you've added or altered tables.

 API Docs
 -------------------